TUI: no decision yet on raising additional financing

-BERLIN, June 16 (Reuters) - TUI (TUIGn.DE), the world's biggest holiday company which has taken on huge state loans to help it survive the pandemic, said on Wednesday it continued to consider options for raising new finance but had not made any decisions yet.
+BERLIN (Reuters) - TUI, the world’s biggest holiday company which has taken on huge state loans to help it survive the pandemic, said on Wednesday it continued to consider options for raising new finance but had not made any decisions yet.

 Bloomberg reported earlier that TUI was working with advisers on a possible 1 billion euro ($1.2 billion) capital increase, sending the company’s London-listed shares down by as much as 3.9%.